nalassel/wiki2018/src/markdown/Meet_the_Microbes.md

 - Can we control growth with red and green light?

 ![Empty DH5](http://2018.igem.org/wiki/images/9/92/T--Waterloo--MeetMicro_dh5.png)

 #### Strain
-DH5alpha
+- _Escherichia coli_ DH5alpha

 #### Plasmids
-None
+- None

 #### Antibiotic Resistance(s)
-None
+- None

 #### Growth Rate
+-

 #### Fluorescent Marker
-None
+- None

 #### Can produce methionine?
-Yes, with my wild type genomic MetE gene.
+- Yes, with my wild type genomic MetE gene.

 ### Which experiments was I involved in?
 - Can we reliably measure 2 populations in co-culture?